JayeshBainwad/ChatApp/README.md

 ---

-## 🧠 Learning Outcomes
+## Learning Outcomes

-This project showcases your ability to:
+This project showcases my ability to:

 - Build real-time apps with **Firebase Firestore**
 - Implement **Custom Push Notification Handling** with a **Ktor Backend**